Soil biodiversity: Use of fertilizers

 Potassium (K) is an essential macronutrient for plant development and potassium chloride (KCl) represents the most widely source of K used in agriculture.
 The use of KCl leads to high concentrations of chloride (Clˉ) in soil which cause increase in soil salinity affecting the development of plants and soil organisms.

-Chloride has a biocidal effect on soil ecosystem, causing negative effects on the growth, mortality and reproduction of organism, which in turn jeopardize soil biodiversity.
-The excessive availability of chloride in soil can trigger physiological disorders in plants and microorganisms by decreasing cells’ osmotic potential and by stimulating the production of reactive oxygen species.
-In addition, this ion has negative effects on nitrifying microorganisms, thus affecting nutrient availability in the soil.
+Chloride has a biocidal effect on the soil ecosystem, causing negative effects on the growth, mortality, and reproduction of organisms, which in turn jeopardizes soil biodiversity.
+The excessive availability of chloride in soil can trigger physiological disorders in plants and microorganisms by decreasing cells' osmotic potential and stimulating the production of reactive oxygen species.
+In addition, this ion negatively affects nitrifying microorganisms, thus affecting nutrient availability in the soil.

 Catchment scale impacts

-Biological systems—both natural and artificial—depend heavily on healthy soils; it is the maintenance of soil health and fertility in all of its dimensions that sustains life.
+Biological systems—both natural and artificial—depend heavily on healthy soils; it is the maintenance of soil health and fertility in all of its dimensions that sustain life.
 The interconnection spans vast spatial and temporal scales; the major degradation issues of salinity and soil erosion, for instance, can have anywhere from local to regional effects – it may take decades for the consequences of management actions affecting soil to be realised in terms of biodiversity impact.

 Maintaining soil health is a regional or catchment-scale issue.
-Because soils are a dispersed asset, the only effective way is to ensure soil health generally is to encourage a broad, consistent, and economically appealing approach.
-Examples of such approaches as applied to an agricultural setting include the application of lime (calcium carbonate) to reduce acidity so to increase soil health and production, and the transition from conventional farming practices that employ cultivation to limited or no-till systems, which has had a positive impact on improving soil structure.
+Because soils are a dispersed asset, the only effective way to ensure soil health generally is to encourage a broad, consistent, and economically appealing approach.
+Examples of such approaches as applied to an agricultural setting include the application of lime (calcium carbonate) to reduce acidity so as to increase soil health and production and the transition from conventional farming practices that employ cultivation to limited or no-till systems, which has had a positive impact on improving soil structure.

 Monitoring and mapping

-Soils encompass a huge diversity of organisms which makes biodiversity difficult to measure.
-It is estimated that a football pitch contains underground as much organisms as equal to the size of 500 sheep.
+Soils encompass a huge diversity of organisms, which makes biodiversity difficult to measure.
+It is estimated that a football pitch contains underground as many organisms as equal to the size of 500 sheep.
 A first step has been taken in identifying areas where soil biodiversity is most under pressure is to find the main proxies which decrease soil biodiversity.
 Soil biodiversity will be measured in the future, especially thanks to the development of molecular approaches relying on direct DNA extraction from the soil matrix.